Revealing THz optical signatures of Shiba-state-induced gapped and gapless superconductivity: Introduction

-However, when the impurity-band bandwidth becomes comparable to the parent SC gap, Shiba, based on a phenomenological analysis, predicted an intriguing crossover from a gapped to a gapless SC state~\cite{shiba1968classical}.
-In this state, the SC order parameter remains finite despite the closure of the single-particle excitation gap, leading to gapless superconductivity in $s$-wave systems.
-Nevertheless, gapless superconductivity is generally considered a signature of condensate fragility, as the proliferation of low-energy quasiparticles tends to undermine the stability and long-range phase coherence of Cooper pairs.
-Whether $s$-wave gapless superconductivity can truly survive under such conditions remains an open question, as answering it requires a fully self-consistent numerical treatment involving complex-valued spectral functions and intricate branch-cut structures in the complex plane~\cite{shiba1968classical}.
-This formidable technical challenge has rendered the issue a long-standing conjecture.
-Even if such a gapless SC state does exist, techniques capable of identifying a topologically robust, coherent SC phase are essential for confirming that Majorana bound states~\cite{poyhonen2018amorphous,kim2018toward,schneider2020controlling,schneider2021topological,PhysRevB.100.075420,PhysRevB.88.020407,PhysRevB.84.195442,kezilebieke2020topological} are hosted by a stable condensate rather than trivial low-energy excitations.
-However, to date, experimental insight has relied almost exclusively on STM–based local probes, and a truly non-contact, bulk-sensitive spectroscopic technique capable of mapping impurity-band structure is still missing.
+When the impurity-band bandwidth becomes comparable to the parent SC gap, early theoretical studies based on critical analysis~\cite{shiba1968classical,osti_4097498,gulian2002nonequilibrium}, predicted an intriguing crossover from a gapped to a gapless SC state.
+In this state, the SC order parameter remains finite despite the closure of the single-particle excitation gap, leading to gapless superconductivity in $s$-wave systems. {In general, the proliferation of low-energy quasiparticles in SC state tends to undermine the stability and long-range phase coherence of Cooper pairs, thereby strongly influencing the associated properties of superconductivity.
+Nevertheless, existing theoretical studies have largely focused on isolated (one or two) impurities~\cite{PhysRevB.110.205404,PhysRevLett.78.3761,rg1x-bztv,PhysRevLett.127.186804,PhysRevB.105.174517,PhysRevB.56.11213,PhysRevB.99.174502} instead of a realistic continuous distribution, or on asymptotic and critical behaviors of the SC phase~\cite{PhysRevLett.26.428,Schuh1978,PhysRevB.41.4815,MULLERHARTMANN1972401,MULLERHARTMANN1976439,MATSUURA19761583,10.1143/PTP.57.1823}.
+Consequently, the regime far from the critical point, where transport, tunneling, non-equilibrium and optical measurements are most relevant, has remained essentially unexplored.} Resolving this issue requires a fully self-consistent numerical treatment involving complex-valued spectral functions and intricate branch-cut structures in the complex plane~\cite{shiba1968classical} across the full parameter space (temperature and impurity concentration).
+This challenge has rendered the issue a long-standing conjecture.
+In addition, techniques capable of identifying a coherent, topologically robust SC phase are essential to confirm that Majorana bound states~\cite{poyhonen2018amorphous,kim2018toward,schneider2020controlling,schneider2021topological,PhysRevB.100.075420,PhysRevB.88.020407,PhysRevB.84.195442,kezilebieke2020topological} are hosted by a stable condensate rather than trivial low-energy excitations.
+However, to date, experimental insight has relied almost exclusively on STM–based local probes~\cite{RevModPhys.78.373}, and a bulk-sensitive, non-contact spectroscopic technique to detect YSR bands and the gapless phase at the macroscopic level is still lacking.